impostorsguides/impostorsguides.github.io/rbenv/1-ab-content.md

 }
 ```

 Here we create a helper function named `whence`.
-It looks like we take the first argument provided to this helper, and store it in a local variable named “command”, so it’s probably the name of the command that we passed to `rbenv whence`.
+It looks like we take the first argument provided to this helper, and store it in a local variable named “command”, so it's probably the name of the command that we passed to `rbenv whence`.
 We then run the `rbenv-versions --bare` command, which returns a list of Ruby versions, minus all the extraneous info (filepaths, asterisks next to the currently-selected version, etc.).
 This list then gets piped to the `read -r` command, storing each line in a local variable named `version`.
-For each line of code in `rbenv-versions` (i.e for each version of Ruby installed), we then construct a possible filepath to the command within the Ruby version’s directory.
+For each line of code in `rbenv-versions` (i.e for each version of Ruby installed), we then construct a possible filepath to the command within the Ruby version's directory.
 If that filepath corresponds to a file which is executable, we then either echo the path if the user passed the `--path` flag, or just the Ruby version itself.
 When the `read` command is done reading lines of input from `rbenv-versions`, the `whence` helper function terminates.

 Next block of code: